 - Ability to work at a variety of levels with a community group that typically has a short rehearsal period.

 - Clear conducting baton technique, and efficient rehearsal strategies.

 - Ability to contribute to high artistic goals.

 - Willingness to contribute to achieving the goals of The Grainger Wind Symphony, as outlined in The Rules of Incorporation, priorities and policies.

 - Work as an active team member.

-Expressions of interest are to include a covering letter, a curriculum vitae, a list of major works previously conducted, and a proposed concert program (or a list of major works that can be programmed) emailed to the Music Director, Roland Yeung email@example.com or firstname.lastname@example.org.
-The initial due date for the EOI to be received is 1st November 2019.
-However, EOIs may be accepted after this date until the position is filled.
+Expressions of interest are to include a covering letter, a curriculum vitae, a list of major works previously conducted, and a proposed concert program (or a list of major works that can be programmed) emailed to the Music Director, Roland Yeung firstname.lastname@example.org or email@example.com.
+EOIs may be accepted at any time.

 Click here for the Purposes of The GWS as published in the Rules